spatie/docs.spatie.be-old/resources/views/laravel-slack-slash-command/v1/installation-and-setup.md

 <img src="/images/slack/slack-integration-settings.jpg">

-These are things you'll need to do at this screen:
+These are things you'll need to do:
 - In the `url` you should type the domain name of your Laravel app followed by one or more segments.
 In the screenshot we've added a `slack` segment.
 You can choose any segment you want.
 You'll also need to specify this later on in the config file of the package.
 - Choose `POST` in the `method` field
 - Specify a token in the `token` field.
 You'll need to copy that value over to the config file of this package.